ChristophP/funpro-book/ch4.md

 ### Avoid loops, use functions and recursion

-## use arrow functions and currying
+## Use arrow functions and currying

 As you probably know there are two kinds of functions in JS.
 The ones which are created with the `function` keyword and the ES6 addition arrow functions.